What do community connections look like?

 • your situation

-• what is important to you, including goals you would like to pursue
+• what’s important to you, including goals you’d like to pursue

 • your current strengths and abilities